rodrigomescua/reitti/README.md

 ### Tags

-- `latest` - Latest stable release
+- `develop` - **Bleeding Edge**: Built from every push to main branch.
+For developers and early adopters who want the newest features and don't mind potential instability.
+- `latest` - **Stable Release**: Updated with each stable release.
+For most users who want reliable, tested functionality with new features.
-- `x.y.z` - Specific version releases
+- `x.y.z` - **Conservative**: Specific version releases for users who want full control over updates and prefer to manually choose when to upgrade.

 ## Data Flow & Architecture